ps011/ps11-angular/src/assets/blog-posts/trip-to-solace-2.md

   Pathankot was still 10KM away and we slept on tables, chair, bike and whatever we got there.

   We'll never forget that night.
-  We started at 9:30 in the morning from Sonamarg and stopped at 2:00AM at a place 10KM away from Pathankot.
+  We started at 9:30 in the morning from Sonamarg and stopped at 2:00AM stranded on a highway 10KM away from Pathankot.
   Riding for 17 hours that day taught us about our endurance, patience, coordination, fearless decision making, trust in each other and what not.